fridewald/QEdark_1k/README.md

         ./configure --disable-parallel --enable-openmp

-    NOTE:QEdark v1.0 does not support OpenMPI parallelization
+    > QEdark v1.0 does not support OpenMPI parallelization

 1. Compile by typing the following command in QE main directory